 - What does an empathy map look like?

-- Why do we use empathy maps?
+- Why use empathy maps?

 - Where does empathy mapping fit into the UX design process?